Oslandia/qgis-versioning/README.md

 Load posgis layers from a scheme you want to version.

 Group postgis layers together.
-Select the group and click on the historize button in the plugin toolbar (make sure the toolbar is displayed).
+Select the group and click on the 'historize' button in the plugin toolbar (make sure the toolbar is displayed).
 The layers will be replaced by their view in the head revision

 Click on the group and then on the 'checkout' button.
 Choose a file to save your layers locally.